-During 2021 approximately 54% of our product revenue was generated from customers located outside of the United States.
+During 2021 and the six months ended June 30, 2022, approximately 54% and 59%, respectively, of our revenue was generated from customers located outside of the United States.
 We believe that a substantial percentage of our future revenue will come from international sources as we expand our overseas operations and develop opportunities in additional areas.
 We have limited experience operating internationally and engaging in international business involves a number of difficulties and risks, including:

-- required compliance with existing and changing foreign regulatory requirements and laws; - difficulties and costs of staffing and managing foreign operations; - · difficulties protecting or procuring intellectual property rights; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act, data privacy and security requirements, labor laws and anti-competition regulations; - export or import restrictions; - · laws and business practices favoring local companies; - · longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - · political and economic instability; and - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers.
+- · required compliance with existing and changing foreign regulatory requirements and laws; - difficulties and costs of staffing and managing foreign operations; - difficulties protecting or procuring intellectual property rights; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act, data privacy and security requirements, labor laws and anti-competition regulations; - export or import restrictions; - laws and business practices favoring local companies; - · longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - · political and economic instability; and - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers.